Chart Color Schemes

 Virginia is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Virginia, as per the latest Census evaluation, 79.5% of dwellings were houses while 20.5% comprised semi-detached homes, apartments, and other types.
-This contrasts with Darwin metro's figures of 92.6% houses and 7.4% other dwellings.
-Home ownership in Virginia stood at 30.4%, similar to Darwin metro's rate, with mortgaged properties at 40.3% and rented ones at 29.3%.
-The median monthly mortgage repayment in Virginia was $2,383, higher than Darwin metro's average of $2,250.
-The median weekly rent figure in Virginia was recorded as $370, compared to Darwin metro's $380.
-Nationally, Virginia's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were lower at $370 compared to the national figure of $375.
+Virginia's dwelling structures, as per the latest Census, consisted of 79.5% houses and 20.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Darwin metro had 92.6% houses and 7.4% other dwellings.
+Home ownership in Virginia was at 30.4%, with mortgaged dwellings at 40.3% and rented ones at 29.3%.
+The median monthly mortgage repayment was $2,383, above Darwin metro's average of $2,250.
+Median weekly rent in Virginia was $370, compared to Darwin metro's $380.
+Nationally, Virginia's mortgage repayments were higher at $2,383 than the Australian average of $1,863, while rents were lower at $370 than the national figure of $375.

 Frequently Asked Questions - Housing